 Poor: Poor symmetry is given when several apparent deviations are found.
 This stone grade is given to a stone that may be dull, has variations and misshapen facets, or has an off-center table or missing facets.

-When referring to diamond type, there tend to be several interpretations, namely shape, synthetic vs. natural, and color.
+When referring to diamond type, there tend to be several interpretations, namely shape and color.
 Diamond type is the technical term referring to the scientific method used by gemologists to classify stones according to their chemical impurities' type and level.
 Every stone begins forming from a carbon base.
 As it continues to grow, atoms from various elements join this carbon base.
 The additional atoms, most notably nitrogen, gather in clusters.
 These clusters may affect the overall color, appearance, and quality of the diamond.

 How are Diamond Types Classified?